Rambler American: Mexico

 VAM's engine plant was inaugurated in November 1964, fulfilling another requirement of the 1962 decree.
-The domestic-made engines were introduced in 1965 model year VAM cars.
+Domestically made en engines were introduced in 1965 model year VAM cars.
 The Rambler American line switched to AMC's new one-barrel 145 hp 232 CID I6 as the standard engine.
-At the mid-year it was also replaced by the new 199 CID version that became available at midyear.
-The reason for this was that the 232 engine series was already being produced in Mexico, while both versions of the 195.6 engine were imported from the U.S. To achieve consolidation and standardized production, the 195.6 engine was dropped and both the Rambler Classic and Rambler American lines came with the 232 engines until the 199 was available for the latter.
-The VAM Rambler American had the same design features as its AMC equivalent, including a partially redesigned grille design with four vertical lines and new tail lights with a flat internal side and a curved external one.
+At midyear, it was also replaced by the new 199 CID version that became available then.
+The reason for this was that the 232 engine series was already being produced in Mexico, while both versions of the 195.6 engine were imported from the U.S. To achieve consolidation and standardized production, the 195.6 engine was dropped, and both the Rambler Classic and Rambler American lines came with the 232 engine until the 199 became available for the latter.
+The VAM Rambler American had the same design features as its AMC counterpart, including a partially redesigned grille with four vertical lines and new taillights with a flat inner side and a curved outer side.

 Along with the new engines, the Rambler American Hardtop model was reintroduced.
-It featured the same luxury and sporty touches of the original 1963 model alongside new ones and was once again a low-volume, limited edition.
+It featured the same luxury and sporty touches as the original 1963 model, alongside new ones, and was once again a low-volume, limited-edition model.
 The cars came standard with the two-barrel 155 hp version of the 232 engine coupled to a Borg-Warner "Flash-o-Matic" three-speed automatic transmission with floor shift, which was last available in regular production models in 1961.
 Other standards included a luxury steering wheel, individually adjustable and reclining front seats, high-trim upholstery, a center console with a locking compartment, custom wheel covers, a full bright molding package (including 440H emblems), and an under-dash tissue holder.
 Options included seat belts, power steering, power brakes, and a heater.
-A total of 320 top-of-line models were produced.
+A total of 320 top-of-the-line models were produced.

-The VAM Rambler American for 1966 received similar design changes as its U.S. counterparts that included the more squared external lines, squared headlight bezels, and redesigned taillights.
-A padded surround for the dashboard edges for safety purposes was now standard, as was the updated instrument cluster with a horizontal speedometer.
-The hardtop model was dropped and the line was restricted to the 199 CID I6 engine with three-speed manual transmission and the shifter on the column.
+The 1966 VAM Rambler American received similar design changes to its U.S. counterparts, including more squared exterior lines, squared headlight bezels, and redesigned taillights.
+A padded dashboard surround for safety was now standard, as was the updated instrument cluster with a horizontal speedometer.
+The hardtop model was dropped and the line was restricted to the 199 CID I6 engine with a column shifted three-speed manual transmission.